 - Applying new topic vocabulary when writing across the curriculum. - Using appropriate features when writing in different styles across topic areas. - Using their speech and language skills to question, discuss and explain their thinking. - Applying learnt grammar and punctuation conventions when writing across the curriculum.

 For example:

-- Litfest write about an important famous person and film (Computing) - Describing different climate, landscape and landmarks (Geography).
+- Describing different climate, landscape and landmarks (Geography). - Explaining outcomes of investigations (Science).

 Mastering Maths

 Opportunities for children to develop deep learning: